The Menz PB Spezial Pistol

 The P&B was a fixed-barrel gun made in two distinct versions: the Model III has an external hammer, whereas the Model IIIA is striker-fired.

-The Model IIIA pistols I have observed have five-digit serial numbers (10101, 10139, 10175, 10193, 10306, 10311, 10351, and 10393) stamped on the frame above the trigger.
+The Model IIIA pistols I have observed have five-digit serial numbers (10101, 10139, 10175, 10193, 10288, 10306, 10311, 10351, and 10393) stamped on the frame above the trigger.
 The safety levers are not secured by a screw, and appear to lock the sear.
 The Model IIIA guns in the 10100 range have trigger guards identical to that on the Model III, and the same 12 plunge-milled slide serrations; whereas all of the guns in the 10300 range have extended length trigger guards, and three of them (10306, 10351, and 10393) have 22 triangular-cut slide serrations.
 The IIIA has a lever on the right side of the trigger guard bow that is pulled down to allow the slide to be removed.
+A magazine safety was added to the IIIA.
 James Stewart indicates that the IIIA was 20% cheaper than the III.

 The slide inscription is in all-capital sans-serif italic characters as follows: